 The 2014 Partner of the Year - Sustained Excellence Awards are given to a variety of organizations to recognize their contributions to reducing greenhouse gas emissions through superior energy efficiency.
 These winners have reduced greenhouse gas emissions by setting and achieving aggressive goals, and employing innovative energy efficiency approaches.
 These awards recognize ongoing leadership across the ENERGY STAR program, including energy-efficient products, services, new homes, and buildings in the commercial, industrial, and public sectors.
 Award winners are selected from the 16,000 organizations that participate in the ENERGY STAR program.

 About ENERGY STAR

 ENERGY STAR was introduced by the U.S. Environmental Protection Agency in 1992 as a voluntary market-based partnership to reduce greenhouse gas emissions through increased energy efficiency.
 Today, ENERGY STAR offers businesses and consumers energy-efficient solutions to save energy, money, and help protect the environment for future generations.
 16,000 organizations are ENERGY STAR partners committed to improving the energy efficiency of products, homes, and buildings.
 For more information about ENERGY STAR, visit www.energystar.gov

 Established in 1945, Evergreen Public Schools (Evergreen School District 114) is the fourth largest school district in the state of Washington.
 The district is home to 37 schools, serving the educational needs of nearly 27,000 students.
-With 3,200 employees, Evergreen Public Schools is the third largest employer in Southwest Washington.
+With more than 3,000 employees, Evergreen Public Schools is the third largest employer in Southwest Washington.